drupalprojects/clientside_validation/README.txt

   The only thing this module will do is translate validation rules defined in PHP to javascript counter parts, if you mark a field as required it will create a javascript rule that checks the field on submit.
 This means no real configuration is needed.
-You can however configure the prefix and suffix used for the field names in the error messages (e.g.: prefix:", suffix:" or prefix:<<, suffix:>>), whether or not to use the minified version of jquery.validate.js, whether or not to validate hidden fields on specific forms, whether or not to validate all vertical tabs or only the visible one and to add Clientside Validation to all forms or only to those specified.
+You can however configure whether or not to use the minified version of jquery.validate.js, whether or not to validate hidden fields on specific forms, whether or not to validate all vertical tabs or only the visible one and to add Clientside Validation to all forms or only to those specified.

 AUTHOR
 ======
-  The author can be contacted for paid customizations of this module as well as Drupal consulting and development.DESCRIPTION
+  The author can be contacted for paid customizations of this module as well as Drupal consulting and development.

+DESCRIPTION
 ===========
   This module adds clientside validation for all forms and webforms using jquery.validate[1].
 The included jquery.validate.js file is patched because we